Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Impact of the center-to-limb effect on properties of ring-diagrams

 \subsection{Doppler velocity}

-In the case of the ring diagrams computed from time series of the Doppler velocity fluctuations (Figure~\ref{fig:ringVd}), at the disc center, the resulting rings have a significantly better contrast in comparison to the continuum intensity.
-Similar to the continuum intensity-based ring diagrams (Figure~\ref{fig:ringIc}), the off-disk center data (e.g., $\pm30^{\mathrm{o}}$) show an enhancement of the background noise toward the corresponding limb and the power suppression to the disk center, as well as the similar changes in the power distribution for rings corresponding to the $f$ and $p$ modes (Figure~\ref{fig:ringVd}).
-The primary difference is a remarkably clear signal from the modes near the disk center, and a significant reduction closer to the limb due to increased background noise.
-Interesting to note that the below cut-off frequency at the angular distances of $\pm 60^{\mathrm{o}}$ in the direction to the disk center, the ring diagrams show some power enhancement for different modes relative to the pole- or equatorward directions, where power is mostly suppressed.
+In the case of the ring diagrams computed from time series of the Doppler velocity data (Figure~\ref{fig:ringVd}), at the disk center, the resulting rings have a significantly better contrast in comparison to the continuum intensity.
+Similar to the continuum intensity-based ring diagrams (Figure~\ref{fig:ringIc}), the off-disk center data (e.g., $\pm30^{\mathrm{o}}$) show an enhancement of the background noise toward the disk center and the power distribution in rings (Figure~\ref{fig:ringVd}).
+However, because of the power reduction in the meridional plane (along $k_y$), a weaker power enhancement can be noted toward the corresponding limb.
+This property is most noticeable for $\nu \sim 3.5$~mHz at $\pm60^{\mathrm{o}}$ (Figure~\ref{fig:ringVd}).
+For the higher frequencies, $\nu > 4.1$~mHz, the mode power is suppressed toward the corresponding limb.